 Don’t stuff your itinerary with too much activity.
 Plan on having downtime, naps and rest days where you just chill by the pool or in a comfy hotel room.

-Bring snacks on the plane in case the airline food isn’t pregnancy friendly.
-There is no option for pre-ordering a pregnancy-friendly in flight meal as you would a vegetarian or kosher meal.
+Bring snacks on the plane in case the airline food isn’t pregnancy-friendly.
+A lot of foods are off-limits during pregnancy.
+Unfortunately, there is no option for pre-ordering a pregnancy-friendly in flight meal as you would a vegetarian or kosher meal.
 Have some food in your bag in case you aren’t offered anything suitable on board.

 Find out before you leave what travel medications are safe to take while pregnant.
 I used to need motion sickness pills (Antinaus) while flying but these are not recommended for pregnant women.